x42en/healthChecks/README.md

 ### Publish

-The NPM publishing is automated, just commit (or better merge) into master in order to publish corresponding package in NPM and GitHub repositories.
+The NPM publishing is automated, just merge PR from develop into master in order to publish corresponding package in NPM and GitHub repositories.

 ## TODO
 * write better doc